Federal Pell Grant

 Federal Direct Loan Program

-Direct Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
-Eligible students borrow directly from the U.S. Department of Education (the Department) at participating schools.
+Direct Loans (DL), from the William D. Ford Federal Direct Loan Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, trade, career or technical school.
+Eligible students borrow directly from the U.S. Department of Education at participating schools.

 Federal Direct Loans